Back to articles list

 More Versatile, But Also Not Advisable

 Continuing with the idea of keeping translations within the same table, an alternative to the previous option is to enlarge the text fields.
 This would allow us to store all translations in the same field, organizing them in a data structure (e.g. an XML document or a JSON object).
+If you need to convert data from JSON to XML, use a special online platform.
+This can eventually make our work easier, quicker, and more efficient.
 Below we have an example:

 MovieId